;

 The vast majority of days I curl my hair, rather than leaving it straight or smoothing it out with a straightener.
 I feel more polished and my hair is more comfortable during the day with some curl to it since it stays out my face more easily!
 Another benefit of taking a few minutes to curl it is that it looks cuter if I pull it back in a pony tail during the day, and if I lift weights, I can just do a low bun and it still looks fine post-workout or even on day two.
 (But if I do cardio, I have to wash my hair – I get too sweaty!)

 I’ve attempted to curl my hair with a flat iron and it’s just a total disaster.
-But I find it super easy to use a curling iron (here’s my review of my curling iron and a quick Instagram Reel tutorial!) so I stick with that method (or I use my Dyson AirWrap).
+But I find it super easy to use a curling iron (also sold at Amazon), so I usually stick with that method (or I use my Dyson AirWrap).
 Plus, it gives a more polished look vs. beachy waves, which I generally prefer.
 After all, we all want Victoria Secret Angel curls, right?
+Here’s my review of my curling iron and a quick Instagram Reel tutorial!

 Here is a quick video showing you how and there are more detailed tips below!